Stack-Syndicate/quadb/README.md

 **$2^n$-Tree Backend**: An implementation of a generalised octree structure.

+**Basic *CRUD* operations**: Creating, reading, updating and deleting entities in the database file.

+**Leaf Streaming**: Dynamically retrieving leaf nodes from the database as requests are made through the CRUD interface.

+**Documentation**: Robust documentation once the API is frozen.

+**$kd$-Tree Backend**: An implementation of tree structures that do not form new leaf nodes by equally bipartitioning the space.
+Allows for custom bipartitioning schemes.

 ## License

 This work is distributed under the MIT License.
 Dependencies either direct or indirect may have different licenses, so all of them have been reproduced in the THIRD-PARTY-LICENSES.md file at the root of this repository.